SanderRonde/home-automation/README.md

 #### Touch screen

 The touch screen is based on a nextion touch screen and a controlling arduino.
 The arduino listens for any touch events from the touch screen and passes those on to the server, which then sets the keyval store's values.

+Check out the arduino driver for the board [over here](https://github.com/SanderRonde/arduino-board-screen-driver).

 ## License